nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/indexing-and-query/indexing-and-querying-how-to-index/how-to-configure-a-new-default-search-form-in-the-search-tab.md

 1. In Studio, click on the **Listings & Views** > [**Search** menu item]({{page space='studio' page='search-advanced-search'}}).
 2. Click on the **Create** button to create a new default search.
-3. Configure the base query, the form and the results table, like you would on any other content view (see [How to Define a New Content View]({{page page='how-to-define-a-new-content-view'}})).
+3. Configure the base query, the form and the results table, like you would on any other content view (see [HOWTO: Define a New Content View]({{page page='how-to-define-a-new-content-view'}})).
 4. Save and [deploy]({{page space='studio' page='deploying-your-project-in-dev-mode'}}).

 &nbsp;